RowwYourBoat/ElytraMayhem/README.md

 # About
-This is a fun and original pvp minigame plugin, where all players will spawn in the air with elytra's and some fireworks at a random location in the overworld.
+This is a fun and original pvp minigame plugin, where all players will spawn in the air with an elytra and some fireworks at a random location in the overworld.
 They'll have to loot the chests with randomly generated loot in them to get geared up.
 Last man standing wins!

 ## Features